teddstax/agentic-ai-hands-on/README.md

 - Use the Calculator tool to perform basic arithmetic.
 Only use the calculator tool!
 - Use the URL tool to find known information on the internet or APIs to make the response more accurate.

-Think step by step and if a question requires multiple tools, combine their outputs to deliver a comprehensive response.
+Think step by step.
+If answering a question requires multiple tools, combine their outputs to deliver a comprehensive response.
+Feel free to iterate a few times!
 Example: For an inquiry about canceling an order, retrieve the order and product details, and also reference the FAQ for the cancellation policy.
+Example: If there are questiona that require arithmetic, make sure to invoke the Calculator tool.
+Example: If there is a need for external up-to-date information, make sure to invoke the URL tool.

 Always aim to deliver clear, concise, and user-focused solutions to ensure the best possible experience.
 ```

 ![customer-support-agent](./assets/customer-support-agent.png)
-For ease of use, this flow is also available here [./flows/v1.2/customer-support-agent.json](./flows/v1.2/customer-support-agent.json)
+For ease of use, this flow is also available here: [./flows/customer-support-agent.json](./flows/customer-support-agent.json).

 🥳 You did it!
 You now have an Agentic Flow with access to:
 - A company FAQ knowledgebase